Avaiga/taipy-doc/docs/manuals/running_services/index.md

 ```

 ## Running `Gui`, `Core` and `Rest`
-You can run all Taipy services together by using `taipy.run()^` with the code below:
+You can run all Taipy services together by using `taipy.run()` with the code below:

 ```python
 import taipy as tp